If you receive an email from your colleague, what do you do? Undoubtedly, you open it.

 Enforcing Zero Trust is more than just a technology transformation.
 It is a cumulative union of the right mindset and processes.

-- Authenticate everything – You might have infinite trust on your user, but it is imperative to understand if it is indeed your user who is trying to interact with your network.
-Multi-Factor Authentication allows your users to verify their identities with ease and at the same time keeps your attacker at bay.
+- Authenticate everything: You might have infinite trust in your user, but it is imperative to understand if it is indeed your user who is trying to interact with your network.
+Multi-Factor Authentication allows your users to verify their identities with ease and at the same time, keeps your attacker at bay.

-- Notify your users- When your user access shows signs of an anomalous behavior—an unusual time, location, IP address, and device, then the user must get an automated push notification and go through an additional verification process.
+- Notify your users: When your user access shows signs of abnormal behavior—an unusual time, location, IP address, and device, then the user must get an automated push notification and go through an additional verification process.
 This allows the user to access the application with ease if it is indeed your user, else, it empowers them to deny the attack that was impersonating them.

-- Access Certification- It is important that accesses are monitored and managed as easily as they are provided.
-A seamless access certification/review allows respective managers to monitor, allow and revoke accesses with ease.
+- Access Certification: Accesses must be monitored and managed as quickly as they are provided.
+A seamless access certification/review allows respective managers to monitor, a, and revoke accesses with ease.

-Enforcing a strong Identity and Access Management solution in your organization is the stepping stone to enable yourself with Zero Trust Policy.
+Enforcing a strong Identity and Access Management solution in your organization is the stepping stone to enable yourself with Zero Trust.
 Empower your users with productivity and allow yourself to trust your users with the right validation.